 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

-Our Boston hotel offers a great value and friendly service, but it’s our location that really stands out and makes tourism and business travel a breeze.
+For hotels in downtown Boston offering great value and friendly service look no further than the BEST WESTERN PLUS Roundhouse Suites.
+Our location is what really stands out and makes tourism and business travel a breeze.

 No matter what brings you to Boston, count on a reputable hotel to provide you with the accommodations you deserve.
-Free parking, free breakfast, free tour bus parking and free shuttle to the local train stations are all yours for a competitive price at this all-suite Boston hotel that sleeps up to five in a double room.
+Free parking, free breakfast, free shuttle to the local train stations are all yours for a competitive price at this all-suite Boston hotel that sleeps up to five in a double room.
 Who says staying city-adjacent has to be expensive?
-We put price, location and world-class service first.
+Enjoy your stay.